 1. Paperback Royalties (Primary Income)

-Maximizing strategy: Price strategically—$9.99-14.99 sweet spot for most categories.
+Maximizing strategy: Always price paperbacks at $9.99 or above to qualify for the 60% royalty tier.
+The $9.99-$14.99 range is the sweet spot for most categories.
 Higher prices ($19.99+) work for premium non-fiction and textbooks.
+Never price below $9.99 unless you have a compelling strategic reason.

 2. Kindle Unlimited (KU) Page Reads